 Department of Management, Society and Communication

 CBS has a quite complex matrix structure.
-At CBS, the director of each study program decides which kind of teaching is available to you.
+At CBS, the course administrators and the director of each study program decides which kind of teaching is available to you.

-It is possible for you to teach at all CBS programs – not only the ones MSC is involved in – as long as you don’t exceed the allowed 700 working hours.
+It is possible for you to teach at all CBS programs – not only the ones MSC is involved in – as long as you prioritize your teaching activities at MSC's courses and you don’t exceed the allowed 700 working hours.
 On the CBS web you can find all study programs at CBS and in the CBS course catalogue you can find all mandatory courses and electives offered at CBS.

 CBS offers the course “grundlæggende universitetspædagogik” to all external teachers (The English version is called “Learning to teach”).
 The course is mandatory and you get paid for participating (15 hours).
 At MSC we strongly recommend that you attend the course.

 Please follow this link to sign up for a course.

 The CBS library is located at Solbjerg Plads.
 If you need information about the different services the library provides or if you want to learn the rules of copying etc., please use this link (login with your username and password).
 Here you can also find an application form if you want to become a new patron.
 MSC's contact person at the library is Søren Madsen, email: email@example.com - phone: 38 15 37 21.

 Exams at CBS take place in many different ways and a number of things must be considered in connection with exams.
 Therefore, it is very important that you always consult the study programme or the course coordinator when conducting or being involved with exams at CBS.